arda-bahrul-ulum/Arda-Bahrul-Ulum/README.md

 ![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&weight=100&size=15&duration=2500&pause=1000&color=FF8787&vCenter=true&width=435&lines=I'm+a+Web+Developer;I'm+a+Back+End+Developer;)

-I am <b>Arda Bahrul Ulum</b>, Passionate and has more than 2 years of experience in programming, especially in the field of web application development with a focus on Back-End Coding, for PHP using Laravel Framework with JQuery and using several databases such as MySQL, PostgreSQL and SQL Server.
+I am <b>Arda Bahrul Ulum</b>, passionate and has more than 2 years of experience in programming, especially in the field of web application development with a focus on Back-End Coding, for PHP using Laravel Framework with JQuery and using several databases such as MySQL, PostgreSQL and SQL Server.
 I have an expertise and have work experience in the field of web application development.
 I'm also very interested in Golang and currently I'm learning it.
 In addition, i once took a web development certification from the ministry of communication and informatics (Kominfo).
 To find out more about me & feel free to connect with me here:

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=flat&logo=linkedin&logoColor=white)](https://id.linkedin.com/in/ardabahrululum)